1. Daily life and on-campus activities

 For extracurricular activities and work, please use online systems

-or email and avoid having people assemble whenever possible.
+or email and avoid having people assemble in close contact whenever possible.

 When meeting face to face or taking a class in a classroom, wear a